sequinstream/sequin/README.md

 You can receive changes via HTTP push (webhooks) or pull (think SQS).

+Use Sequin to add [async triggers](#use-cases) to your existing Postgres tables to reliably activate side effects (e.g. welcome a new users or fan out order processing).
+Or, use Sequin to add streaming mechanics to Postgres to avoid adding dependencies like SQS or Kafka.

 ## Killer features

 - **Never miss a message:** Sequin delivers messages from your database to consumers until they are acknowledged (i.e. exactly-once processing guarantees).